kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 2. **Arrow**: Using these arrows, administrators can add or remove the permissions from the group.

-3. **Plus icon**: Clicking on plus icon will allow administrators to add a new permission.
+3. **Plus icon**: Clicking on the plus icon allows the administrators to add a new permission.
 The popup for creating a new permission will open.

     ![Add Permission](./img/django-add-data-2.png)